 I won’t repeat the entire Nrf2 section from the Part 1 curation, just one graphic and paragraph:

 It [sulforaphane] is not only a potent Nrf2 inducer but also highly bioavailable [around 80%], so that modest practical doses can produce significant clinical responses.
 Other Nrf2 activators [shown in the above image] not only lack potency but also lack the bioavailability to be considered as significant intracellular Nrf2 activators.”

 As noted in Reviewing clinical trials of broccoli sprouts and their compounds, there are no sulforaphane clinical trials that also use epigenetic clocks.
 Broccoli sprouts and their compounds’ effects on human aging is an area that hasn’t drawn attention and funding.

 What are the effects that broccoli sprouts and their compounds may have on human aging?
 With this new human-rat relative biological age clock, researchers can get reliable answers from rat studies, with human clinical trials needed only to confirm those findings!

-As rejuvenation research continues, what could people do easily, cheaply, and today for their long-term selves?
-Don’t know about the hypothalamus, but their blood, liver, and heart biological ages may decrease as they reduce inflammation and oxidative stress by eating broccoli sprouts.
+As rejuvenation research continues, what could people do easily, cheaply, and today for our long-term selves?
+Don’t know about the hypothalamus, but our blood, liver, and heart biological ages may decrease as we reduce inflammation and oxidative stress by eating broccoli sprouts.

-I’m at a similar relative percentage of species maximum lifespan as were the study’s old subjects.
+I’m at a similar percentage of species maximum lifespan as were the study’s treated subjects.
 It’s my choice as to what my healthspan will be.